Emanuel Molyneaux Hewlett

-Emanuel D. Molyneaux Hewlett (November 15, 1850 – September 19, 1929) was an American attorney, judge, and civil rights activist.
+Emanuel Molyneaux Hewlett (November 15, 1850 – September 19, 1929) was an American attorney, judge, and civil rights activist.
 He was among the first African Americans to be admitted to the bar of the United States Supreme Court, in 1883, and among the first to argue cases before the Supreme Court.
-He served as a Justice of the Peace in Washington, DC, from 1890 to 1906.
+He served as a Justice of the Peace in Washington D.C., from 1890 to 1906.

 Early life

 Family background

 Hewlett was born in Brooklyn, New York, on November 15, 1850, the son of Aaron Molyneaux Hewlett (c.
 1821-December 6, 1871) and Virginia Josephine Molyneaux Hewlett (née Lewis, c.
-1821-1882).
-He had two sisters, Virginia Lind and Aaronella, and two brothers, Aaron and Paul, a Shakespearean actor who performed under the name "Paul Molyneaux."
+1821–1882).
+He had two sisters, Virginia and Aaronella, and two brothers, Aaron and Paul, the latter a Shakespearean actor who performed under the name Paul Molyneaux.

 Aaron and Virginia Hewlett were part of the nineteenth-century physical culture movement.
-In 1854 Aaron Hewlett, who had previously worked as a barber and a porter, opened a sparring school called Molineaux House in Brooklyn.
+In 1854, Aaron Hewlett, who had previously worked as a barber and a porter, opened a sparring school called Molineaux House in Brooklyn.
 The following year the family moved to Worcester, Massachusetts, where he opened a popular gymnasium.
 This move led to his being hired in 1859 as the first director of Harvard College's new gymnasium, where he worked for fourteen years, serving as an instructor in gymnastics, baseball, rowing, and boxing, coaching sports teams, and managing the gym's equipment.
 Virginia Hewlett was a gymnastics instructor who held courses for women.
 They ran a gymnasium in Cambridge together in addition to Aaron's work at Harvard.

 Aaron Hewlett was active in the fight for civil rights for African Americans in Massachusetts, challenging illegal discrimination in public places and supporting alternatives to discriminatory institutions.
-In April 1866, after he and one of his daughters were forced by the staff of the Boston Theater to sit in the balcony even though they had purchased tickets for seats in the parquet, he petitioned for changes to Massachusetts' anti-discrimination law, on the grounds that the current law clearly wasn't working.
+In April 1866, after he and one of his daughters were forced by the staff of the Boston Theater to sit in the balcony even though they had purchased tickets for seats in the parquet, he petitioned for changes to Massachusetts' anti-discrimination law, on the grounds that existing law was not working.
 Two years later he was part of a group of twenty people who petitioned to have the license of a Cambridge skating rink revoked on grounds of unlawful discrimination.
 Also in 1868, he was part of a group that incorporated the Cambridge Land and Building Association, an organization formed to provide loans for African Americans who could not get service from white-run banks.

 Education

 Hewlett attended Cambridge public schools and graduated from Cambridge High School.
-He then studied at Boston University School of Law, becoming its first black graduate in 1877.
+He then studied at the Chauncey Hall School in Boston and Boston University School of Law, where he graduated with an LL.B. degree in 1877.
+Hewlett was the first black graduate of the Boston University School of Law.